paridebroggi/hydrodynamic-simulator/README.md

 `-` zoom out

-`v`: start draining the water out of the scene
+`d`: start draining the water out of the scene

-`f`: restart the simulation as a 'flood' scenario
+`f`: restart the simulation as a flood scenario

-`w`: trigger a wave
+`w`: trigger gentle waves scenario

 #Usage